-Slow Cooker Charro Beans — flavored with bacon, garlic, tomatoes, green chiles, jalapeños, cilantro, and spices — are the perfect pinto beans to accompany your favorite Mexican entrees!
+Slow Cooker Charro Beans are flavored with bacon, garlic, tomatoes, green chiles, jalapeños, cilantro, and spices…a perfect side dish for Mexican food!

 A few days ago I shared my recipe for King Ranch Chicken Casserole, which just so happens to be one of my family’s very favorite comfort food classics.
 And if you saw that post, you may have noticed a side of tasty-looking pinto beans adorning the casserole plate.

 Well, those beans weren’t merely a photo prop, folks.
 They were the real, actual side dish that I make when I serve King Ranch Chicken Casserole…or Creamy Dreamy Chicken Enchiladas…or Slow Cooker Carnitas Tacos.
 In fact, I whip up delicious, effortless, Slow Cooker Charro Beans to accompany just about every Mexican food entree in my recipe files!

 I love cooking pinto beans in the crock pot, whether I keep them simple and straighforward for serving with barbecue or cornbread (like my Slow Cooker Ranch Beans), or whether I gussy them up with extra layers of flavor, herbs, and spices, like today’s recipe.
 Frijoles Charros (or Cowboy Beans) are basically a Mexican version of pork and beans, with bacon as the pork and pintos as the beans, simmered in a savory, as-spicy-as-you-like broth.
 If you want to turn them into Borracho (Drunken) Beans, you can include a little Mexican beer in the broth for an added dimension.
 At any rate, they are tasty and zesty, can be spicy or mild, and are the perfect complement to your Mexican food of choice!